msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

   logout      Log out from a Docker registry pull        Pull an image or a repository from a registry push        Push an image or a repository to a registry

+commonly used images:
+scratch – this is the ultimate base image and it has 0 files and 0 size. busybox – a minimal Unix weighing in at 2.5 MB. debian:stretch -  the latest Debian is at 101MB ubuntu:latest - latest LTS (19.04 disco)

+By commit changes
+$ docker run -i -t debian:jessie bash root@e6c7d21960:/# apt-get update root@e6c7d21960:/# apt-get install postgresql root@e6c7d21960:/# apt-get install node root@e6c7d21960:/# node --version root@e6c7d21960:/# curl https://iojs.org/dist/v1.2.0/iojs-v1.2.0-
+linux-x64.tar.gz -o iojs.tgz
+root@e6c7d21960:/# tar xzf iojs.tgz
+root@e6c7d21960:/# ls
+root@e6c7d21960:/# cd iojs-v1.2.0-linux-x64/
+root@e6c7d21960:/# ls
+root@e6c7d21960:/# cp -r * /usr/local/
+root@e6c7d21960:/# iojs --version
+1.2.0
+root@e6c7d21960:/# exit
+$ docker ps -l -q
+e6c7d21960
+$ docker commit e6c7d21960 postgres-iojs
+daeb0b76283eac2e0c7f7504bdde2d49c721a1b03a50f750ea9982464cfccb1e

+By writing script

+Create a special text file with name Dockerfile and docker build <path of the folder with Dockerfile in it>.

+FROM openjdk:8-jdk-alpine
+WORKDIR /app # define current working directory (user.dir env for java) ADD . /app # add local content as new layer
+RUN some-script.sh # defaults to /bin/sh
+EXPOSE # ports, documentary instruction
+CMD # run this in the container on its creating, the container bound to this process

+By docjerfile
+FROM debian:jessie
+# Dockerfile for postgres-iojs

+RUN apt-get update
+RUN apt-get install -y postgresql
+RUN curl https://iojs.org/dist/iojs-v1.2.0.tgz -o iojs.tgz
+RUN tar xzf iojs.tgz
+RUN cp -r iojs-v1.2.0-linux-x64/* /usr/local

+build it:
+docker build -tag postgres-iojs .

+BUILD Commands:
+FROM – The image the new image will be based on.
+MAINTAINER – Name and email of the maintainer of this image.
+COPY – Copy a file or a directory into the image.
+ADD – Same as COPY, but handle URL:s and unpack tarballs automatically.
+RUN – Run a command inside the container, such as apt-get install.
+ONBUILD – Run commands when building an inherited Dockerfile.
+.dockerignore – Not a command, but it controls what files are added to the build context.
+Should include .git and other files not needed when building the image.

+RUN Commands
+CMD – Default command to run when running the container.
+Can be overridden with command line parameters.
+ENV – Set environment variable in the container.
+EXPOSE – Expose ports from the container.
+Must be explicitly exposed by the run command to the Host with -p or -P.
+VOLUME – Specify that a directory should be stored outside the union file system.
+If is not set with docker run -v it will be created in /var/lib/docker/volumes
+ENTRYPOINT – Specify a command that is not overridden by giving a new command with docker run image cmd.
+It is mostly used to give a default executable and use commands as parameters to it.
+Both BUILD and RUN Commands
+USER – Set the user for RUN, CMD and ENTRYPOINT.
+WORKDIR – Sets the working directory for RUN, CMD, ENTRYPOINT, ADD and COPY.

 Getting started with docker-machine